Diocese of Vittorio Veneto: Shrines

 Within the confines of the diocese is the Basilica of Motta di Livenza, built near the spot where Giovanni Cigana reported the Blessed Virgin Mary appeared to him on March 9, 1510 during his praying of the rosary.
-She asked him and the inhabitants of the area to fast as an act of repentance for sin for at least three consecutive Saturdays, pray to God for mercy, and to build a basilica on the site so that people could come for prayer.
-The Marian apparition was subsequently investigated and proclaimed worthy of belief by pope Julius II.
+She was said to have asked him and the inhabitants of the area to fast as an act of repentance for sin for at least three consecutive Saturdays, pray to God for mercy, and to build a basilica on the site so that people could come for prayer.
+Pope Julius II, approving of the devotion of the Observant Franciscans in wishing to build a convent to service the cult of the Virgin Mary, granted their petition on 15 August 1510, the feast of the Assumption.